ooz/blog/2022/game-analysis-pokemon/README.md

 Well, gotta mention it for completeness' sake:
 The MC child (you) and rival(s) head out to explore the Pokemon world, grow and beat bad guys/save world.
-Eventually, you'll beat the Pokemon League, Elite 4, champ, catch legendaries, explore the postgame and maybe complete the PokeDex.
+Eventually, you'll beat the Pokemon League, Elite 4, champ, catch legendaries, explore the postgame and maybe complete the Pokedex.

 ## Where is it going?